These instructions are for use in an action for negligence under the Jones Act, 46 U.S.C.

 The phrase "substantial in nature" means that it must regularly expose [him] [her] to the special hazards and disadvantages that are characteristic of a seaman’s work.

 In order to recover for negligence under the Jones Act, under the doctrine of unseaworthiness, or under a claim for maintenance and cure, the plaintiff must be a "seaman" and must satisfy a two-element test.
-See Harbor Tug & Barge Company v.
+See Harbor Tug & Barge Co. v.
 Papai, 520 U.S. 548, 554 (1997); Chandris, Inc. v.
 Latsis, 515 U.S. 347, 355 (1995); Gizoni v.
-Southwest Marine Inc., 56 F.3d 1138, 1141 (9th Cir.1995).
+Sw.
+Marine Inc., 56 F.3d 1138, 1141 (9th Cir.1995).
 The seaman inquiry is a mixed question of law and fact, and when necessary, should be submitted to the jury.
 Delange v.
-Dutra Construction Co., 183 F.3d 916, 919 (9th Cir.1999).
+Dutra Constr.
+Co., 183 F.3d 916, 919 (9th Cir.1999).
 The Jones Act does not define the term "seaman," and the issue of who is or is not covered by the statute has been repeatedly considered by the Supreme Court since 1991.
-See McDermott Int’l. v.
-Wilander, 498 U.S. 337 (1991); Southwest Marine Inc. v.
-Gizoni, 502 U.S. 81 (1991); Chandris, 515 U.S. 347; Papai, 520 U.S. 548; Stewart v.
-Dutra Construction Co., 543 U.S. 481 (2005).
+See Sw.
+Marine Inc. v.
+Gizoni, 502 U.S. 81 (1991); McDermott Int’l v.
+Wilander, 498 U.S. 337 (1991).
+See also Stewart v.
+Dutra Constr.
+Co., 543 U.S. 481 (2005); Papai, 520 U.S. 548; Chandris, 515 U.S. 347.
 In defining the prerequisites for Jones Act coverage, the Supreme Court has found it preferable to focus upon the essence of what it means to be a seaman and to reject detailed tests that tend to become ends in and of themselves.
 "The Jones Act remedy is reserved for sea-based maritime employees whose work regularly exposes them to the special hazards and disadvantages to which they who go down to sea in ships are subjected."
-Chandris, 515 U.S. at 369–70.
+Chandris, 515 U.S. at 369-70.
 In Chandris, the Court said the essential test for seaman status "comprises two basic elements: The worker’s duties must contribute to the function of the vessel or to the accomplishment of its mission, and the worker must have a connection to a vessel in navigation (or an identifiable group of vessels) that is substantial in terms of both its duration and its nature."
 Id. at 376.

 A plaintiff may be entitled to an instruction on the fleet seaman doctrine if it has some foundation in the evidence.
 Gizoni, 56 F.3d at 1141 ("Under the fleet doctrine, one can acquire ‘seaman status’ through permanent assignment to a group of vessels under common ownership or control.").

 The Longshore and Harbor Workers’ Compensation Act (LHWCA) excludes from its coverage "a master or member of a crew of any vessel."
 33 U.S.C. § 902(3)(G).
 Masters and crew members are entitled to sue under the Jones Act and the doctrine of unseaworthiness.
-A non-seaman is limited to the remedies of the LHWCA.
+A person who is not a seaman is limited to the remedies of the LHWCA.

 7.2 JONES ACT NEGLIGENCE CLAIM—ELEMENTS AND BURDEN OF PROOF (46 U.S.C. § 30104)